franciskershaw/game-of-fives/testing.md

 ### ***2. I want instructions that explain how to play the game if I don’t know already so that I can quickly learn how to get started.***

-* Instructions appear once a user clicks on the rules button on the homepage, **one click.** Once in the rules modal, I made and effort to make sure there were no more than three slides of information in order to keep within **two further clicks.**
+* Instructions appear once a user clicks on the rules button on the homepage, **one click.**
+* Once in the rules modal, I made sure there were no more than three slides of information so that finding and learning the rules be completed within three total clicks - **two further clicks.**

 ![Rules](assets/images/rules.png)

 * I also asked my user testers to specifically read the rules section of the homepage and feedback if they had any issues at all understanding the mechanics of the game.
-Most of the feedback suggested that users were able to understand quickly how to play, while a couple of testers said that a combination of the rules explanation and actually playing the game helped them understand how to play.
+Most of the feedback suggested that users were able to understand quickly how to play, while a couple of testers said that a combination of the rules explanation and actually playing the game helped them understand how to play properly.

 ### ***3. I want the game to provide feedback to me during play so that I know when it’s my go, whether I’ve chosen correctly or incorrectly, and what my current score is vs the computer.***